 About Us

-Across India and the world, young people, students, organisers, journalists, and entire communities are being criminalised for resisting the status quo.
+Across India and the UK (where we're based), young people, students, organisers, journalists, and entire communities are being criminalised for resisting the status quo.
 Dalit, Bahujan, and Adivasi communities are punished for asserting dignity.
-Queer, trans, disabled, and poor people are made disposable in the name of “order” and “justice.”
+Queer, trans, disabled, and poor people are made disposable in the name of “order” and “justice" and Muslim communities and migrants are scapegoated to uphold these systems of fear and control.
 Conflict becomes criminal.
 Harm becomes a reason to exile.

 Alternative Justice exists because we believe another way is possible.